Indications for: LEMTRADA

 Avoid live virus vaccines (after recent alemtuzumab therapy).
 Delay therapy for 6 weeks after varicella zoster vaccination.
 Increased risk of immunosuppression with concomitant antineoplastics or immunosuppressants.
 Additive effects following other previously received alemtuzumab-containing therapy (eg, Campath); caution.

-Rash, headache, pyrexia, nasopharyngitis, nausea, UTI, fatigue, insomnia, URTI, herpes viral infection, urticaria, pruritus, thyroid gland disorders, fungal infection, arthralgia, pain in extremity, back pain, diarrhea, sinusitis, oropharyngeal pain, paresthesia, dizziness, abdominal pain, flushing, vomiting; autoimmune disorders, infusion reactions, stroke (may be serious), cytopenias, pneumonitis (monitor).
+Rash, headache, pyrexia, nasopharyngitis, nausea, UTI, fatigue, insomnia, URTI, herpes viral infection, urticaria, pruritus, thyroid gland disorders, fungal infection, arthralgia, pain in extremity, back pain, diarrhea, sinusitis, oropharyngeal pain, paresthesia, dizziness, abdominal pain, flushing, vomiting; autoimmune disorders, infusion reactions, stroke (may be serious), pneumonitis (monitor).

 The elimination half-life was approximately 2 weeks and was comparable between courses.
 The serum concentrations were generally undetectable (<60 ng/mL) within approximately 30 days following each treatment course.